Dionisiy/CA/introduction-to-objects.md

 var perimeter = rex.calcPerimeter();
 ```

 Constructors are a way to make objects with the keyword `new`.
 The most basic constructor is the `Object`constructor, which will make an object with no methods or properties.

 For more complicated objects we can make our own constructors and put in whatever properties and methods we want.

+Remember that an object is just another _type_, like a string or number but more complex.
+This means that just as we can make arrays of numbers and strings, we can also make arrays of objects.